 Unless specified otherwise your TRA hearing will take place at:

-The venue is usually open Monday to Friday 9am to 5pm.
+The venue is usually open Monday to Friday from 9 am to 5 pm.

 What to do on arrival